labex-labs/practice-linux-programming-projects/README.md

 <img width="128px" src="https://file.labex.io/path/k5LXo5b82pJm.png">
 </div>

-Linux is one of the most popular operating systems in the world.
-It is used in everything from desktop computers to servers and even mobile devices.
-This skill tree will teach you how to use Linux from the command line, as well as some basic system administration tasks like installing software and managing users.
+Linux is one of the world's most popular operating systems, used in everything from desktop computers to servers and mobile devices.
+This LabEx skill tree offers a unique hands-on approach to learning Linux through an online virtual environment.
+You'll master the command line interface and basic system administration tasks like software installation and user management.
+With LabEx, you can practice commands in real-time, receive instant feedback, and progress at your own pace.
+Ready to start your Linux journey?
+Click "Start" to dive into our interactive virtual environment and explore the power of Linux firsthand!

 |   Index | Name                                                                                                                                    | Level   | Project Link                                                                                  |
 |---------|-----------------------------------------------------------------------------------------------------------------------------------------|---------|-----------------------------------------------------------------------------------------------|